How to submit

 Types of contributions

-ephemera publishes theoretical and empirical articles, which should be no longer than 8000 words.
-Submitted articles are double-blind peer-reviewed by at least two referees with academic expertise in the appropriate areas.
+ephemera publishes articles, which should be no longer than 8000 words.
+Articles should be based on original theoretical and/or empirical research, grounded in the relevant academic literature.
+Contributions submitted as articles are double-blind peer reviewed by at least two referees with academic expertise in the appropriate areas.

-In order to exploit the potential of the digital format of ephemera, we also encourage the submission of other media, such as photo essays, montages, short video clips and other artworks.
-Such formats enable the exploration of alternative representations and articulations of knowledge about organization.
+ephemera publishes other media, such as photo essays, video clips, sound files, and artworks.
+Such formats enable the exploration of alternative representations and articulations of knowledge.

 Guidelines for submission

-Since ephemera is run by a collective who organize the whole review, production and publishing process of the journal, we ask you to follow our guidelines in preparing your manuscript for submission.
+ephemera is run by a collective that organizes the entire production process of each issue.
+We kindly ask you to follow our guidelines in preparing your manuscript for submission.

 All submissions must be written in English and should not have been published, or submitted for publication, elsewhere.
 Translations of work published in languages other than English will be considered for publication.

 As a rule, keep your formatting simple.
 Please submit your work in a standard font (e.g. Times New Roman), 12pt, double-spaced, with no special alignment or spacing, but single spaces (one line) between paragraphs.
 Please use a maximum of two levels of headings that are clearly distinguishable (i.e. first bold, second italicized).
 You may use footnotes, but try to keep these to a minimum.
 Emphasis in text should be italicized, not underlined.
 Please submit your work as a Word document, or open access equivalent.